Employer of Record (EOR) Service: How To Find The Best Service For EU

 Some employers may also use an EOR to help businesses employ workers in other countries legally.
 This could include residents of a particular state or region within the same country.

-Remote is one of many employers of record services providers that operates globally.
+Remote is one of many employers of record services providers that operate globally.
 We focus on more than 40 countries worldwide and have years of experience helping businesses just like yours outsource their employment needs quickly and easily.

 Why Use an Employer of Record?